Blogs

 Common Eligibility Mistakes That Lead to Denials

-• Surface-Level Checks: Confirming a policy is active but failing to verify specific plan details, such as visit limits, exclusions, or whether a high deductible has been met.
+• Surface-Level Checks: Confirming a policy is active but failing to verify specific plan details, such as visit limits, exclusions or whether a high deductible has been met.

-Why Manual Insurance Verification Workflows Fail
+Why Manual Verification Workflows Fail

-How Eligibility Errors Impact Billing and AR Teams
+How Eligibility Errors Impact Billing and AR

 Preventing Eligibility-Related Denials: A Stronger Workflow

-Standardization and Automation
+Standardization and Consistency

 Accessible Documentation